Apple's Settlement, OH (Olive Branch) - (1799 - present farming & railroad town with less residents than in the past)

 Location: Miami Township, Clermont County - On U.S. Highway 50 at the intersection of Roundbottom Rd.

 When the water was high in wet seasons Samuel would ferry boats loaded with pork, lard, & whiskey to New Orleans & bring back manufactured goods for sale at his stores in Perins Mills, Milford, & Fayetteville.
-Samuel's distillery caught fire & burnt down in 1853, & the grist mill suffered the same fate in 1862.
-The Perins Mills post office opened up in 1830 with Darius Perin (1805 - 1889) , one of Samuel & Mary's sons, being the first postmaster.
+The distillery caught fire & burnt down in 1853 & the grist mill suffered the same fate in 1862.
+Perins Mills post office opened up in 1830 with Darius Perin (1805 - 1889) , one of Samuel & Mary's sons, being the first postmaster.

 The town's name changed from Perins Mills to Perintown in 1890 when the post office changed it's name.
 Perintown also had school & a train station on the Norfolk & Western Railroad in the late 1800's to early 1900's.
 It was on the other side of the Little Miami River & named Cahoon after the family of the landowner Olive A. Cohoon (1846 - 1914).
 The train station attendants house still stands close to the railroad tracks on Round Bottom Rd.
+Around the corner from there sits the remains of the first electric power plant in the county built in 1906 on Binning Rd.
+It served the "Swing Line" traction cars from Norwood to Hillsboro.
 Samuel & Mary Perin are buried with many of their family members in the Perintown United Methodist Church Cemetery at 1260 U.S. Highway 50 Milford, OH.

 Point Pleasant, OH (1813 - present river town with less residents than in the past)